About Us

 BHS Howard-7593

 I'm a native of Madisonville, and I grew up thinking the motto on the big, blue sign over Noel Avenue was true: "The Best Town on Earth".
 After high school, I enlisted in the Army, then I got an ROTC scholarship and went to UK, and eventually graduated from Murray State.
 Overall, I spent 11 years in the Army Reserves.
-I resigned from the Army in order to attend graduate school at the University of Miami, where I received my Ph.D. in Physiology and Biophysics.
+I left the Army in order to attend graduate school at the University of Miami, where I received my Ph.D. in Physiology and Biophysics.
 After that, I did a postdoctoral fellowship at the Washington University School of Medicine in St. Louis, continuing as research faculty in Neurology, studying spinal cord injury and stem cell transplantation.
 I left research to teach, joining the Biology faculty at the University of Missouri in St. Louis, where I learned a great deal about teaching and, while working with the local school district, what the real issues are that impact students.
 While at UMSL, I began working with the Louis Stokes Midwest Center for Excellence, which is a National Science Foundation-funded program to help recruit more minority students into science, technology, engineering and math (STEM) disciplines and to help them succeed, advance in their studies and move into positions of their own in academia.
 While on the faculty at UMSL, I was offered the position of VP for Education and Research at Baptist Health in Madisonville.
 I was, initially, reluctant to take the job, but when I realized that it offered me the opportunity to come home and make a difference in the health and well-being of my hometown, I took it.
 While at Baptist Health, I applied for and was accepted into the first cohort of the Robert Wood Johnson Foundation Culture of Health Leaders program.
 In this three year program, from which I graduated in 2019, I learned a great deal about issues of community health, social determinants of health, health equity, social justice, community organization and collective impact.
 With support from the Robert Wood Johnson Foundation and additional funding from the Good Samaritan Foundation of Kentucky, I, along with our partner organizations, founded the ARCH coalition in 2017.
 I left Baptist Health in 2019 to concentrate on my community work.

 Board of Directors